-Parameter description: Port Display the number of the LAN port in the switch.
+Port Display the number of the LAN port in the switch.
 Ingress Filtering You can check this box to discard other VLAN group packets, but only forward this port joined VLAN group packets.
 Frame Type Specify a frame type to forward packets.
-All All Tagged Only All - Forward all tagged and untagged packets.
-Tagged - Forward tagged packets only and discard untagged packets.
+All - Forward all tagged and untagged packets.
+Tagged Only - Forward tagged packets only and discard untagged packets.
 PVID Private VLAN ID identifier.
 Each Private VLAN group has a unique VID.
 Private VLAN contains switch ports that cannot communicate with each other but can access another network.
 It appears only in tag-based and Double-tag mode.
 Role It is an egress rule for the port.
 Choose Access, Trunk or Hybrid.

 Access Trunk Hybrid Trunk - means the outgoing packets must carry VLAN tag header.
 Access - means the outgoing packets carry no VLAN tag header.
-Access - means the outgoing packets carry no VLAN tag header.
 If packets have double VLAN tags, one will be dropped and the other will still be left.
 Hybrid - it is similar to Trunk, and both of them will tag-out.
-When the port is set to Hybrid, its packets with tag is the same as the one in the field of Untag VID of this port.
+When the port is set to Hybrid, its packets will be untagged out if the VID of the outgoing packets with tag is the same as the one in the field of Untag VID of this port.
 Untag VID Valid range is 1~4094.
 It works only when Role is set to Hybrid.

-3.4.2 Port-based Group
+3.4.3 VLAN Group - Port-based